Improved Gradient based Adversarial Attacks for Quantized Networks: Signal Propagation of Neural Networks

 Notice there are two components that influence the gradients, 1) the Jacobian $\rmJ$ and 2) the error signal $\psi$.
 Gradient based attacks would fail if either the Jacobian is poorly conditioned or the error signal has saturating gradients, both of these will lead to vanishing gradients in $\partial \ell/\partial \rvx^0$.

-The effects of Jacobian on the signal propagation is studied in dynamical isometry and mean-field theory literature~\cite{pennington2017resurrecting,saxe2013exact} and it is known that a network is said to satisfy dynamical isometry if the singular values of $\rmJ$ are concentrated near $1$, \ie, for a given $\epsilon > 0$, the singular value $\sigma_j$ satisfies $1-\sigma_j \leq \epsilon$ for all $j$.
+The effects of Jacobian on the signal propagation is studied in dynamical isometry and mean-field theory literature~\citenew{pennington2017resurrecting,saxe2013exact} and it is known that a network is said to satisfy dynamical isometry if the singular values of $\rmJ$ are concentrated near $1$.
 Under this condition, error signals $\psi$ backpropagate isometrically through the network, approximately preserving its norm and all angles between error vectors.
-Thus, just like dynamical isometry speeds up the training for the floating point networks by improving the signal propagation, a similar technique can be useful for gradient based attacks as well.
+Thus, as dynamical isometry improves the trainability of the floating point networks, a similar technique can be useful for gradient based attacks as well.

-In fact, almost all initialization techniques (\eg,~\cite{glorot2010understanding}) approximately ensures that the Jacobian $\rmJ$ is well-conditioned for better trainability.
-For continuous networks trained on the clean samples, it is hypothesized that approximate isometry is preserved even at the end of the training but this is not the case for binary networks.
-In fact, for \acrshort{BNN}s, the weights are constrained to be $\{-1,1\}$ and hence the weight distribution at end of training is completely different from the random initialization.
-Furthermore, it is not clear that fully-quantized networks can achieve well-conditioned Jacobian, which guided some research activity in utilizing layerwise scalars (either predefined or learned) to improve \acrshort{BNN} training~\cite{mcdonnell2018training,rastegari2016xnor}.
-We illustrate the signal propagation properties of various networks in \tabref{tab:psinorm_jsv_study}.
+In fact, almost all initialization techniques (\eg,~\cite{glorot2010understanding}) approximately ensures that the Jacobian $\rmJ$ is well-conditioned for better trainability and it is hypothesized that approximate isometry is preserved even at the end of the training.
+But, for \acrshort{BNN}s, the weights are constrained to be $\{-1,1\}$ and hence the weight distribution at end of training is completely different from the random initialization.
+Furthermore, it is not clear that fully-quantized networks can achieve well-conditioned Jacobian, which guided some research activity in utilizing layerwise scalars (either predefined or learned) to improve \acrshort{BNN} training~\citenew{mcdonnell2018training,rastegari2016xnor}.
+We would like to point out that the focus of this paper is to improve gradient based attacks on already trained \acrshort{BNN}s.
+To this end learning a new scalar to improve signal propagation at each layer is not useful as it can alter the decision boundary of the network and thus cannot be used in practice on already trained model.